 Reading through the loving notes from her family, seeing pictures of people whom I had known 40 years ago, the memory of life at its various stages, the regrets, all raised a swell of unexpected emotions.

-In the end, after a brief encounter with the ghosts of decades past, I remembered the words of Maya Angelou that always help me with self-forgiveness, paraphrased here as “We do better when we know better.”
+In the end, after a brief encounter with the ghosts of decades past, I remembered the words of Maya Angelou that always help me with self-forgiveness, paraphrased here as,

 I never miss giving thanks and marking her birthday as the day her dad and I brought her into the world.
 Who can ever forget that?